UnknownEntity004/cnlab/03. CRC - Error Detection/Readme.md

 # CRCErrorDetection

-This project provides a simple Java program to perform error detection for 7/8 bits ASCII codes using CRC (Cyclic Redundancy Check).
+PS: Write a program for error detection and correction for 7/8 bits ASCII codes using CRC.

 ## Prerequisites